OCaml

 Commonly used type variables include

-, which typically pronounce in Greek: alpha, beta, and gamma.
+'a,'b, and'c, which typically pronounce in Greek: alpha, beta, and gamma.